 He has been an associate of the Spada Partners Studio in Milan since 1989, where he is currently managing partner.
 Throughout his long career, he has mainly dealt with corporate restructuring, mergers&acquisitions, tax in the financial and banking sector and international taxation.
 He has acted in various roles in corporate crisis management and restructuring situations.

 From 2009 to 2017 he was the Extraordinary Administrator for the IT Holding/Ittierre Group, a role he was appointed to by the Italian Ministry of Economic Development.
-He has acted as president and sat on the board of directors of several Italian and international groups, and currently holds the position of President of the Board of Directors of Club House Italia S.p.A. and Luxury Living Group S.p.A., an industrial group operating in the luxury furniture sector.
+He has acted as Chariman and sat on the board of directors of several Italian and international groups, and currently holds the position of Chairman of the Board of Directors of Club House Italia S.p.A. and Luxury Living Group S.p.A., an industrial group operating in the luxury furniture sector.
 He also acts as the Statutory Auditor for several leading companies.

 In April 2020 he joined the Board of Directors of Luigi Lavazza S.p.A., where he sits as an independent, non-executive director.